Reversible Residual Normalization Alleviates Spatio-Temporal Distribution Shift: Methodology

 \subsection{Overall Structure}

-After applying Center Normalization, we incorporate a graph convolution module within the invertible residual block to capture spatial dependencies.
+After applying Bounded Scale Normalization, we incorporate a graph convolution module within the invertible residual block to capture spatial dependencies.
 Following the framework in Section 3.1, we introduce a Lipschitz-constrained Graph Convolutional Network (GCN) layer \cite{Kipf:2016tc, park2024mitigating} to ensure the overall residual block satisfies the invertibility condition.